dario-digregorio/flutter_github_actions/README.md

           tags:
             - 'release/*'
     ```
-    This will trigger the `Build and Deploy` workflow whenever the `Tag Workflow` creates a new tag.
+    This will trigger the `Build and Deploy` workflow whenever the `Tag workflow` creates a new tag.
 This way you can automate the whole process from versioning to deployment.

 ## Creating the Promote Workflow
-The idea is to have a workflow that will promote a release to a specific track in the PlayStore.
-This can be useful if you want to promote a release from the internal track to the production track or from TestFlight to the AppStore for example.
+The idea is to have a workflow that promotes a release to a specific track in the PlayStore.
+This can be useful if you want to promote a release from the internal track, to the production track or from TestFlight to the AppStore for example.
-   1. Add this lane to the `android/fastlane/Fastfile`:
+   1. Add this lane to `android/fastlane/Fastfile`:
       ```ruby
         platform :android do
             # ...